yaohua32/DL4PDEs-2025/README.md

 # Deep Learning for PDEs in Engineering Physics
 The GitHub repository is for the course "Deep Learning for PDEs in Engineering Physics", which is taught in TUM jointly by Yaohua Zang, Koutsourelakis Faidon-Stelios, and Scholz Vincent in Summer 2025.
 It contains lecture materials, code examples, and practice problems related to deep learning methods for solving PDEs.

+#### Important Notes
+- Dr. Scholz Vincent contributes to the lecture part (presentation), and Dr. Yaohua Zang contributes to the practice part (coding).
+- The lecture notes and slides of the course are available in Google Colab: [2025_05_Course_DL4PDE](https://drive.google.com/drive/folders/1VmuBPZFolwSnZTje5JwXa_b-hCSsQnOW?usp=sharing)
+- The answers or reference codings for all exercises are available based on the requirement

 ## Course Objectives
 - Understand deep learning fundamentals and learn to build/train neural networks in PyTorch.
 - Develop familiarity with deep learning approaches for solving PDEs.